Washington Stand Up:

 What happens next?

 Both HHS rules present a troubling trend that further puts patients’ health and wellbeing at risk.
 As we continue to navigate the worldwide COVID-19 pandemic, patients should not be forced to shoulder the burden of increased costs and barriers to better care.

-If the newly-proposed rule is implemented as it currently stands, the results will be devastating for patients at already high risk by:
+If the rule is implemented as it currently stands, the results will be devastating for patients at already high risk by:

 - Reducing the availability of cost-sharing assistance for individuals with commercial market insurance (i.e. employer-sponsored insurance, ACA marketplace plans, etc.), increasing costs for patients at the pharmacy.

 - Decreasing the adherence to prescription drug treatment, leading to deteriorating health outcomes during a global pandemic.